Phased Retirement Guidelines

 Preliminary Process

-Several months ahead of the formal request, persons considering Washington State University’s Phased Retirement Plan should informally discuss with their administrative unit head, the professional staff in HRS Benefits, and other appropriate persons, the advantages and implications of a reduced appointment.
+Several months ahead of the formal request, employees considering the WSU’s Phased Retirement Plan should informally discuss with their direct supervisor, HRS Benefits Director/Professional staff, and other appropriate persons, the advantages and implications of a reduced appointment and entering into a phased retirement contract.

 Request Process

-The faculty member or employee wishing to participate in the Phased Retirement Plan will submit a request, in writing, to their department chair, director and/or other administrative head.
-The written request should include the desired percent of effort, the desired effective date and duration of the phased retirement, and an explanation of why this desired reduced effort and phased retirement would not materially alter the expectations and responsibilities inherent in the position.
+Following the conversation with their supervisor, the faculty member or employee will submit a written request to their department chair, director and/or other administrative head.
+The written request should be reflective of the previously verbally discussed plan and include the desired percent of effort, the desired change in appointment term, if applicable, the desired effective date and duration of the phased retirement with the final full retirement date, and an explanation of why this desired reduced effort and phased retirement would not materially alter the expectations and responsibilities inherent in the position.

 Approval Process

-1. The department chair, director or other administrative unit head will consult with the faculty member/employee and other appropriate members of the department to evaluate the request in terms of planning, personnel needs, phased retirement plan costs, space and support requirements for the applicant and potential replacement(s), and other pertinent factors.
+- The department chair, director or other administrative unit head will consult with the requesting employee and other appropriate members of the department to evaluate the request in terms of planning, personnel needs, phased retirement plan costs, space and support requirements for the applicant and potential replacement(s), and other pertinent factors.

-3. The Appointing Authority will review the proposed contract terms and the departmental or unit recommendation and will make a determination based on the facts and merits of the recommendations.
-The request is then sent to the HRS Benefits Director who reviews the request to ensure the individual and proposal agreement meet the phased retirement plan criteria.
+- The authorized Appointing Authority will review the proposed contract terms and the departmental or unit recommendation and will make a determination based on the facts and merits of the recommendations.
+The request, which should reflect the support of the request from the authorized Appointing Authority, is then sent to the HRS Benefits Director/Professional staff who reviews the request to ensure the individual and proposal agreement meet the Phased Retirement Plan criteria.

-The employing department/area is responsible for making applicable adjustments to the appointment throughout the phased retirement plan.
-HRS will process the final personnel action form for the full retirement from the University.
+The employing department/area is responsible for making applicable adjustments to the appointment throughout the phased retirement contract, and for submitting the final Workday retirement action.

 Employee Benefits During Period of Agreement